particle-iot/docs/src/content/javascript.md

   if (err) {
     console.log('An error occurred while getting attrs:', err);
   } else {
-    console.log('Core attr retrieved successfully:', data);
+    console.log('Device attr retrieved successfully:', data);
   }
 });
 ```

-The variable needs to be defined in Spark Core code.
+The variable needs to be defined in your device's code.

 ### remove